deliverystack/ddhdedup/README.md

 This clog explains how you can use the command line to remove duplicate files, which are files that contain the same content as other files.
 I used the the `ddh` command line tool written in the Rust programming language with the bash shell under Windows Subsystem for Linux (WSL).

-This approach is potenitlaly fast in that it uses the command line, Rust, and apparently something like file checksums rather than bitwise comparison, and flexible in that the `ddh` command line tool supports command line options (or even use as a Rust library) as well as the ability to edit the generated JSON, and provides a sort of audit trail by using a JSON file and a script.
+This approach is potenitlaly fast in that it uses the command line, Rust, and lazy-loaded file hashes/checksums rather than bitwise comparison (and obviously only compares files of the same size).
+It is flexible in that the `ddh` command line tool supports command line options or even use as a Rust library, as well as by providing the ability to edit the generated JSON or manipulate the generated script.
+This approach also provides a sort of audit trail by using a JSON file to represent the file system and a script to control and therefore record deletion.

 ## DDH